Margarine: Unsaturated fat

-Consumption of unsaturated fatty acids has been found to decrease LDL cholesterol levels and increase HDL cholesterol levels in the blood, thus reducing the risk of developing cardiovascular diseases.
+Dietary replacement of foods rich in saturated fatty acids with foods rich in unsaturated fatty acids has been found to decrease serum LDL cholesterol levels, thus reducing the risk of developing cardiovascular diseases.

 There are two types of unsaturated oils: mono- and poly-unsaturated fats, both of which are recognized as beneficial to health in contrast to saturated fats.
 Some widely grown vegetable oils, such as canola, sunflower, safflower, and olive oils contain high amounts of unsaturated fats.
 During the manufacture of margarine, makers may convert some unsaturated fat into hydrogenated fats or trans fats to give them a higher melting point so they stay solid at room temperatures.